 The main difference between Wordcount (Discovery) and Content extraction (Scan) is that Wordcount does not extract or store content.
 They are used for statistical purposes, such as providing a word count or mapping a site’s URL structure.

 A Content extraction (Scan), however, writes into the database.
 It extracts and stores the source content to be translated.
 New source words added to the database are billed, therefore care must be taken when starting Scans.
 If you are not really sure about a site, stick to Discovery until you gain a better understanding of its structure!
-Unlimited Scans especially require attention: they will relentlessly add all content to the database according to the specification you set for them.
+Unlimited Scans especially require attention: they will relentlessly add all content to the database according to the specification you set for them and are likely to only stop when your wallet is depleted.

 Settings you used to experiment with Discoveries can also be used to initiate Scans - for a detailed explanation of the different settings, please take a look at the menu called Crawl Wizard.